UL (safety organization): History

 Merrill soon went to work on developing safety standards, conducting tests, and uncovering hazards.
 In the early years, UL tested three main types of products: devices meant to stop fire (such as fire extinguishers), devices meant to resist fire (such as fire doors), and devices that frequently caused fire (like wires used for electrical installations).
 This work soon expanded, and throughout the twentieth century, UL certified many pivotal consumer technologies, such as vacuum cleaners, televisions, microwaves, personal computers, and more.

 UL published its first standard, "Tin Clad Fire Doors", in 1903.
 In 1906, UL established a Label Service for certain product categories that require more frequent inspections.
 Products that passed UL's testing and regular inspections were given a UL label, which eventually evolved into the UL Mark.
 From 1905 to 1979, UL Headquarters was located at 207-231 East Ohio Street in Chicago.
 In 1979, the organization moved its headquarters to a 153-acre campus in Northbrook, Illinois, 25 miles north of its former downtown Chicago location.

 UL Solutions has evolved from its roots in electrical and fire safety to address broader safety issues, such as hazardous substances, water quality, food safety, performance testing, safety and compliance education, and environmental sustainability.

 On January 1, 2012, Underwriters Laboratories became the parent company of a for-profit company in the U.S named UL LLC, a limited liability corporation.
 The for-profit company took over the product testing and certification business.

 In 2022, the company revised their go-to-market strategy to include three separate organizations - UL Solutions, UL Standards & Engagement, and UL Research Institutes.

+UL Solutions became a public company via an initial public offering in April 2024 raising around $950 million, valuing the company at about $7 billion.
+The company is listed on the New York Stock Exchange.